 Sub-index Pillar

+Enabling environment Institutions

+Infrastructure

+ICT adoption

+Macroeconomic stability

 Human capital Health

 Skills

 Markets Product market

 Labour market

 Financial system

 Market size

 Innovation ecosystem Business dynamism

 Innovation capability

 The banking sector and its shock-absorbing capacity

 The condition of the financial sector plays an important role in the economy's ability to absorb economic shocks.
 In particular, stability of the banking sector, which accounts for the bulk of the total assets of Czech financial institutions (except the CNB), is of key importance in the Czech Republic.